gramineproject/graphene/README.md

         correctly and retry.
     2) Issue when running the sample code in hardware mode.
         - Most likely you did not set SGX to enabled in your BIOS.
-If you cannot find this option, your BIOS likely doesn't support SGX
+If you cannot find this option, either your BIOS or CPU likely doesn't support SGX
     3) Error in Intel SGX driver compatibility.
         - Make sure when you run `./load.sh` you input the correct driver version and you downloaded and installed the Intel SGX Driver (branch sgx2).
 Ensure